Again, Finance Minister Allays Fears on FG’s Borrowing - THISDAYLIVE

 Although she acknowledged that the problem was that of revenue, the minister noted that by prioritising revenue generation, the federal government intends to continue significant investments in human capital and critical infrastructure to sustain the growth trajectory.

-The minister maintained that the nation’s revenue has been growing successfully based on government’s policies and programmes initiated to ensure that revenue generation base is diversified.
+The minister maintained that the nation’s revenue had been growing successfully based on government’s policies and programmes initiated to ensure that revenue generation base was diversified.

 “Historical performance analysis show that we are succeeding in growing our revenue.
 We have chosen to be strategic in our response and we recently launched the Strategic Revenue Growth Initiatives to achieve sustainability in revenue generation; identify new and enhance enforcement of existing revenue streams; and achieve cohesion of people and tools.